 In 2016, the Committee awarded a one-time grant of an additional 8,540 performance stock units to Mr. Campbell.
-The award, which was in addition to Mr. Campbell's annual grant, has a three-year performance period and is tied to Horizon Air operational and financial goals.
+The award, which was in addition to Mr. Campbell's annual grant, has a three-year performance period and is tied to Horizon Air

+- operational and financial goals.
 The award can range from 0% if the threshold performance is not reached to 200% of target if maximum performance is achieved.
-Mr. Campbell was not a Named Executive Officer prior to 2016, therefore, only 2016 performance stock unit awards are included.

-- (3) Non-Equity Compensation in Column (g) includes Performance-Based Pay compensation and Operational Performance Rewards, further described in the Compensation Discussion and Analysis. - (4) The amount reported in Column (h) of the Summary Compensation Table above reflects the year-over-year change in present value of accumulated benefits determined as of December 31 of each year for the Retirement Plan for Salaried Employees and the Officers Supplementary Retirement Plan (defined-benefit plan) as well as any above-market earnings on each Named Executive Officer's account under the Nonqualified Deferred Compensation Plan.
+Mr. Campbell was not a Named Executive Officer prior to 2016, therefore, only 2016 performance stock unit awards are included. - (3) Non-Equity Compensation in Column (g) includes Performance-Based Pay compensation and Operational Performance Rewards, further described in the Compensation Discussion and Analysis. - (4) The amount reported in Column (h) of the Summary Compensation Table above reflects the year-over-year change in present value of accumulated benefits determined as of December 31 of each year for the Retirement Plan for Salaried Employees and the Officers Supplementary Retirement Plan (defined-benefit plan) as well as any above-market earnings on each Named Executive Officer's account under the Nonqualified Deferred Compensation Plan.
 The number included in Column (h) is an estimate of the value of future payments and does not represent value received.
-For the Named Executive Officers, company contributions to the Defined-Contribution Officers Supplementary Retirement Plan (DC-OSRP) in lieu of the defined-benefit plan are reported in Column (i) and detailed in the table in Footnote (5) below.

-(5) The following table presents detailed information on the types and amounts of compensation reported for the Named Executive Officers in Column (i) of the Summary Compensation Table.
+For the Named Executive Officers, company contributions to the Defined-Contribution Officers Supplementary Retirement Plan (DC-OSRP) in lieu of the defined-benefit plan are reported in Column (i) and detailed in the table in Footnote (5) below. - (5) The following table presents detailed information on the types and amounts of compensation reported for the Named Executive Officers in Column (i) of the Summary Compensation Table.
 For Column (i), each perquisite and other personal benefit is included in the total and identified and, if it exceeds the greater of \$25,000 or 10% of the total amount of perquisites and other benefits for that officer, is quantified in the table below.
 All reimbursements of taxes with respect to perquisites and other benefits are identified and quantified.
 Tax reimbursements are provided for travel privileges unique to the airline industry.
 Also included in the total for Column (i) is the Company's incremental cost of providing flight benefits, annual physical, and accidental death and dismemberment insurance premiums.
-By providing positive-space travel without tax consequences to the Named Executive Officers to connect with the Company's front-line employees.
+By providing positive-space travel without tax consequences to the Named Executive Officers, we are able to deliver a highly valued benefit at a low cost to the Company.
+In addition, we believe that this benefit provides the opportunity for the Named Executive Officers to connect with the Company's front-line employees.
 As noted in the Compensation Discussion and Analysis section, in 2014, 2015 and 2016 we paid each of the Name Executive Officers a perquisite allowance equal to 12%, 8% and 4%, respectively, of the executive's base salary in lieu of providing perquisites other than those noted above.

-Itemization of All Other Compensation (Column i) Term Life Insurance Company Contribution to 401(k) Account Company Contribution to DC-OSRP Account Executive Allowance Life Insurance Premium Tax on Premium Other Total "All Other Compensation" Name (\$) (\$) (\$) (\$) (\$) (\$) (\$) (\$) Bradley D. Tilden 31,800 145,930 5,658 6,192 330 238 15,879 206,027 Benito Minicucci 15,900 81,393 4,923 3,269 385 278 10,663 116,811 Brandon S. Pedersen 15,900 73,585 4,554 3,098 387 280 24,232 122,036 Andrew R. Harrison 15.900 69,216 4.246 1.979 380 274 21.483 113,478 13,500 09,210 4,240 1,515 500 217 21,400 110,410
+Itemization of All Other Compensatio n (Column i) Term ı Life Insu rance Company Contribution to 401(k) Company Contribution to DC-OSRP Executive Life Tax on Total "All Other Name Account (\$) Account (\$) Allowance (\$) Insurance (\$) Premium (\$) Premium (\$) Other (\$) Compensation" (\$) Bradley D. Tilden 31,800 145,930 5,658 6,192 330 238 15,879 206,027 Benito Minicucci 15,900 81,393 4,923 3,269 385 278 10,663 116,811 Brandon S. Pedersen 15,900 73,585 4,554 3,098 387 280 24,232 122,036 Andrew R. Harrison 15,900 69,216 4,246 1,979 380 274 21,483 113,478 David L. Campbell(6) 13.550 9.336 3.778 2.258 161 116 14.122 43.321